Introduction

 - Revenue lost to slow lead response times in an era when customers expect instant engagement

-When framed this way, the question shifts from “Can we afford to invest in technology?” to “Can we afford not to?”
+When framed this way, the question shifts decisively: from “Can we afford to invest in technology?” to “Can we afford not to?”

 How to Start Your Digital Transformation Without Overwhelming Your Team

-Key qualities to look for in an IT partner for your small or mid sized business:
+Key qualities to look for in an SMB IT partner:

 Ready to future proof your business?